scalacenter/scalafix/CONTRIBUTING.md

 > unit2_13/test

 # Integration tests for rules, cli, core.
 Contains a lot
-# of different test suites, so it's recommended to use testOnly.
+# of different test suites, so it's recommended to use testOnly
+# and/or testQuick.
 > integration2_13/test

+# Use testWindows to exclude tests that are not expected to succeed
+# on that OS.
+> unit2_13/testWindows
+> integration2_13/testWindows

 # Only run tests for built-in rules, using scalafix-testkit.
-> expect2_13Target2_13/test
+> expect2_13Target2_13_10/test

 # Only run ProcedureSyntax unit tests.
-> expect2_13Target2_13/testOnly -- -z ProcedureSyntax
+> expect2_13Target2_13_10/testOnly -- -z ProcedureSyntax
 ```

 [sbt-projectmatrix](https://github.com/sbt/sbt-projectmatrix) is used to